-11. Credential Lookup
+11. Encryption Key Lookup

-In order to encrypt a PASSporT (see Section 6.1), the caller needs access to the callee's credentials (specifically their public key).
+In order to encrypt a PASSporT (see Section 6.1), the caller needs access to the callee's public encryption key.
+Note that because STIR uses ECDSA for signing PASSporTs, the public key used to verify PASSporTs is not suitable for this function, and thus the encryption key must be discovered separately.
 This requires some sort of directory/lookup system.
-This document does not specify any particular scheme, but a list of requirements would be something like: